adrianbj/PageRenameOptions/README.md

 ##WARNING

-Enabling this module has the potential to break internal and external links to your site because changes to the page's name also change its URL!
+This module may break links to your site because changes to the page's name also change its URL!

-In most cases it should only be enabled during the development phase of your site.
-Even so, you should consider installing Page Path History (core module) and potentially PageLinkAbstractor to reduce the potential for broken links.
+You REALLY should install Page Path History (core module) and potentially Page Link Abstractor to prevent possible broken links.

-To use this module, the user's role must have the 'page-auto-rename' permission checked.

 ###Config Settings